-The next part of the shipping process is where you package the item, print the shipping label, provide the tracking number, and mark the item as shipped on Facebook marketplace.
+The next part of the shipping process is where you package the item, print the shipping label, provide the tracking information, and mark the item as shipped on Facebook marketplace.

 Click on the order notification and click the “Create Shipping Label” button.
 This button will be available if you've chosen the prepaid shipping label method.

-Facebook marketplace then provides you a shipping label complete with the home address of the buyer.
+Facebook marketplace then provides you with a shipping label complete with the home address of the buyer.

 An important part of Facebook marketplace shipping best practices is providing the tracking information as soon as possible after your item is sold.

 Facebook then provides the buyer with the tracking number and an update on the estimated arrival of their item.